 Alabama pet parents: Whether you’ve got a Calico in Birmingham or a Corgi in Montgomery, you’ve come to the right place.
-We’ll take you through the hidden gems and insider tips of being an Alabama pet parent, and while we’re at it, we’ll go through the ins-and-outs of pet insurance so you can keep your furry companion (and your wallet) covered.
+We’ll take you through the hidden gems and insider tips of being an Alabama pet parent, and while we’re at it, we’ll go through the ins-and-outs of pet insurance in Alabama so you can keep your furry companion (and your wallet) covered.

 You might be wondering, is pet insurance worth it?
 Pet insurance assists in covering the costs of your vet bills.
 You pay a premium each month to the insurance company, and in return, you can care for your canine or feline fur fam without having to worry about how much it will cost.